daos-stack/daos/docs/admin/pool_operations.md

 * "lazy"  : The scrubber is enaled and will run when there is no I/O activities on the system.
 * "timed" : The scrubber is enabled and will be triggered on a regular time basis.

-The `scrub_freq` property is used to defined the frequency at which a full pass of the scrubber will be accomplished.
+The `scrub_freq` property is used to define the frequency at which a full pass of the scrubber will be accomplished.
 The time is in seconds.
 The default value is 604,800s which is 7 days (i.e. once a week).

-The `scrub_freq` property defines the number of checksum errors above which the target should be excluded.
+The `scrub_thresh` property defines the number of checksum errors above which the target should be excluded.
 The default value is 0, which means that automatic exclusion is disabled.

 ## Access Control Lists